How To Choose a Pest Control Company

 Reviews and Recommendations

-Resources that can be used to verify a company's legitimacy include the Better Business Bureau (BBB), local review sites, and social media.
-You can also check the status of a company's license via the California licensing board.
+You can look up a company's rating on the Better Business Bureau (BBB), explore reviews on social media or local review sites, or check the standing of its license via the California licensing board.

 Cost of Services and Guarantees